• Skip to main content

 The-most-famous-American-man-in-the-world-is-now Vatican Media

 The most famous American in the world is now Leo XIV, the first American pope.
-Formerly known as Cardinal Robert Francis Prevost, Pope Leo is an Augustinian priest born and raised in Chicago who is reputed to be a White Sox fan.
+Formerly known as Cardinal Robert Francis Prevost, Pope Leo is an Augustinian priest born and raised in Chicago who is apparently a White Sox fan.
 Here, he celebrates his first Mass as pope. — Vatican Media

 Just so you know, things have changed up a bit on planet Earth in recent days: